oughtinc/primer/chapters/amplification/recursive-amplification.md

 # Recursive amplification

-Now we'd like to generalize the recipe above so that we can run it at different depths:
+Now we’d like to generalize the recipe above so that we can run it at different depths:

 * Depth 0: Just answer the question, no subquestions.
 * Depth 1: One layer of subquestions.
 * Depth 2: Use subquestions when answering subquestions.
 * Etc.

-To do this, we add a `depth` parameter to `answer_by_amplification` and `get_subs` and only get subquestions if we're at depth > 0.
+To do this, we add a `depth` parameter to `answer_by_amplification` and `get_subs` and only get subquestions if we’re at depth > 0.
 This simplifies the amplification recipe to:

 {% code title="amplify.py" overflow="wrap" %}
 ```python